score-framework/py.http/docs/index_include.rst

             'user.username': user.username.lower()
         }

-As you can see, the ``vars2urlparts`` function opf a route must accept the exact same parameters as the route itself.
+As you can see, the ``vars2urlparts`` function of a route must accept the exact same parameters as the route itself.
 It must then return a `dict` mapping *all* variables in the url template to their values.